Thursday, March 18, 2010

 Presently, we have a tie-up with one La Loma lechon house to grill our lechon for a fee.
 That lechon house is one of the top 5 biggest lechon companies in the area.
 They have a big and clean slaughter house which gets a regular visit from the Department of Health, since each meat is duly inspected for the protection of the consumers.

-For each order, we at Manong's Tasty Lechon Cebu would meticulously go to Divisoria daily (without fail) around 8PM to catch the first arrival of ingredients from several sources coming from different provinces.
+For each order, we at Manong's Lechon Cebu would meticulously go to Divisoria daily (without fail) around 8PM to catch the first arrival of ingredients from several sources coming from different provinces.

 We then prepare the bought ingredients and make sure that correct proportions are made since a slight deviation would greatly affect the taste of a Cebu lechon.
 We then pack the prepared ingredients in color coded containers depending on the size of the order.
 Each order would take us an average of 40 mins to prepare the ingredients alone since we make sure that all ingredients are properly washed and are free from any unwanted elements.